-Being in hospital can be a pretty miserable time especially when you’re a child.
-Not being able to go to school, see your friends or enjoy a home cooked meal are all simple things we take for granted and can cause a child psychological distress especially if they don’t understand why they need to be in hospital.
+We know that being in hospital can be a pretty miserable time, that’s even more so when you’re a child.
+Not being able to go to school, see their friends or enjoy a home cooked meal are all simple things that can cause a child psychological distress, especially if they don’t understand why they need to be in hospital.
 We aim to alleviate some of that stress and anxiety by providing a much needed distraction for the children.

 Thank you for your support xxx

-James Apter was born with Cystic Fibrosis and sadly diagnosed with Acute Myeloid Leukemia on April 8th 2011.
+James Apter was born with Cystic Fibrosis and sadly diagnosed with Acute Myeloid Leukemia in April 2011.
 James fought hard for 5 months and lost his battle on 8th September 2011 leaving us all heartbroken and devastated, aged just 9 years old.

 James was a kind and considerate young man who was very fondly thought of by everyone who met him.
 He had a very caring nature and loved helping others.
 After James had passed we needed a way to keep his memory alive.
 We decided to set up the friendship fund to make this happen.